zbw/zbw-digitales-archiv/README.md

 # ZBW - digital archive data fetcher and converter

-This program downloads data from the K10Plus union catalogue and performs a conversion to a proprierary CSV schema.
+This program downloads data from the K10Plus union catalogue and performs a conversion to a proprietary CSV schema.

 ## Getting started and prerequisites